deadlyvipers/dojo_rules/introduction.md

-Code School path: PHP
+Introduction - Code School Path: JavaScript
-Introduction

 Hello this is a test exercise